kankius/data_science_portfolio/README.md

-# Welcome to Kasparas Aleknavičius Data Science Portfolio
+# Kasparas Aleknavičius Data Science Portfolio

-I am jr. Data Analyst with strong medical, research and project management backgroud.
+I am jr. Data Analyst with strong medical, research and project management background.

 This is  my repository containing portfolio of data science projects completed by me for work, academic, self learning, and hobby purposes.
 Presented in the form of iPython Notebooks.